Sway (Danielle Bradbery song)

 "Sway" is a song co-written and recorded by American country music artist Danielle Bradbery.
 Bradbery wrote the song with Johan Fansson and Emily Weisband.
 It is the lead single off of her sophomore album, I Don't Believe We've Met.
 It was released to digital retailers and streaming platforms on June 2, 2017.
 The song was officially serviced to country radio on August 28, 2017.

 Critical reception

 Critics have responded positively to Bradbery's new direction.
 Billy Dukes of Taste of Country said, "Treat her like a new artist — one with a groovy, soulful, passionate debut single that fits on the radio like the cool new kid in high school.
 Vocally she climbs the ladder, but never shows off."
 Markos Papadatos of Digital Journal said, "This song showcases her growth and maturity as a contemporary singer-songwriter, and it was worth the long wait."

-Nashville Noise described the track as "a feel good song that’s perfect for summer."
+Nashville Noise described the track as "a feel-good song that’s perfect for summer."

+The radio edit the song cuts from the end of the second verse to the beginning of the last chorus.